Get a Free Consultation

 Your eye surgeon cuts and folds back the flap in the anterior area of your eye with a small blade or laser.
 Thus, your cornea becomes open to reshaping.

 With a pre-programmed laser, your surgeon reshapes certain areas of your cornea.
-Each pulse of f laser beam starts to remove very small amounts of your cornea.
+Each pulse of f laser beam removes very small amounts of your cornea.
 After your surgeon has finished reshaping, they will reposition the flap.
 No stitches are needed for the flap to heal.

 During the surgery, your doctor asks you to focus on a point of light.
 This is so you can keep your eye still while changes are being made to your cornea.
 While the laser is doing its job, it is natural to smell a burning smell.